How to stand out from your dating site competition

 Keep it fresh.
 You’re going to change, and so is your life.
 And your appearance.
 Keep current photos going up, tweak your description, and add new developments.
 Like marriage, for example.

-Most importantly: in your photos, your description, and how you use your profile and engage with potential matches, keep it fun.
-If it doesn’t start fun, it won’t be fun.
+Most importantly: in your photos, your description, and how you use your profile and engage with potential hookup matches, keep it fun.
+If it doesn’t start fun, it won’t end fun.